feiyin0719/ComposeMarkdown/_posts/2025-09-23-compose-markdown.md

 )
 ```

-This intelligent design lets you choose the most appropriate rendering strategy based on content size - small documents open instantly, large documents never stutter!
+This intelligent design lets you choose the most appropriate rendering strategy based on content size - small documents open instantly, large documents don't stutter!

 ##### 🚀 **LazyMarkdownView** - The Ultimate Weapon for Large Documents

-For **massive Markdown files** (like tens of MB technical documentation), we provide a revolutionary chunked lazy-loading solution:
+For **massive Markdown files** (like dozens of MB of technical documentation), we provide a revolutionary chunked lazy loading solution:

 ```kotlin
 LazyMarkdownView(